 When a defaced site is found, a Defacement event is created in the workspace which can be viewed in the the events dashboard and events list inside the RiskIQ web application, in an email alert, or via the RiskIQ events API.
 All hosts and individual URLs are also linked to PassiveTotal and RiskIQ's raw crawl data for further investigation.
 The detection criteria for generating an event is based on proprietary machine learning algorithms looking for similarity between analyzed pages and known examples of previously defaced pages from threat actors coupled with keyword detection in the page response body that is indicative of defacement.

-RiskIQ provides a range of dashboards to help clients dig into specific use cases, including an overall summary of your digital footprint, footprint changes and trends over time, as well as dashboards to dig into specific aspects of your attack surface (for example, secure cloud expansion, services, applications, and devices, malware and defacement events, and threat intelligence from the RiskIQ research team overlaying topics from the news or from threat research into insights about your footprint), Risk Reporting, which includes an overall risk posture summary score for the organization as a whole and on a broad range of security and compliance metrics with the ability to drill into specific affected assets and segment scores by brand and business unit with trending built-in, and a GDPR report digging into potential violations of the European General Data Protection Regulation, which can are difficult to detect using traditional tools and can carry extremely heavy fines if not addressed quickly.
+RiskIQ provides a range of dashboards to help customers dig into specific use cases, including an overall summary of your digital footprint, footprint changes and trends over time, as well as dashboards to dig into specific aspects of your attack surface (for example, secure cloud expansion, services, applications, and devices, malware and defacement events, and threat intelligence from the RiskIQ research team overlaying topics from the news or from threat research into insights about your footprint), Risk Reporting, which includes an overall risk posture summary score for the organization as a whole and on a broad range of security and compliance metrics with the ability to drill into specific affected assets and segment scores by brand and business unit with trending built-in, and a GDPR report digging into potential violations of the European General Data Protection Regulation, which can are difficult to detect using traditional tools and can carry extremely heavy fines if not addressed quickly.

-Custom dashboards can also be built for specific client needs and PDF reports based on any dashboard can be scheduled on a weekly, monthly, or quarterly basis to automatically generate and email to specified recipients.
+Custom dashboards can also be built for specific customer needs and PDF reports based on any dashboard can be scheduled on a weekly, monthly, or quarterly basis to automatically generate and email to specified recipients.
 Email alerts, data exports, webhooks, APIs, and integrations with popular SIEM, SOAR, and other tools to extract and interact with inventory or event data are all also available tools to fulfill reporting needs.

 Digital Footprint - Advanced